-BORP was founded in 1976 and is the leader in the field of adaptive sports and recreation in Northern California with a stellar reputation for providing game-changing opportunities for children, youth and adults with physical disabilities.
+Background: BORP was founded in 1976 and is the leader in the field of adaptive sports and recreation in Northern California with a stellar reputation for providing game-changing opportunities for children, youth and adults with physical disabilities.
 BORP is looking for a highly motivated person to translate BORP’s success story into increased fund raising results.
-With a current operating budget of approximately a $1,000,000 we are seeking to increase our development revenues (currently $600,000), from private philanthropy sources over the next several years.
-In addition, later this year BORP will launch the silent phase of a capital campaign to develop an adaptive sports and recreation center.
+With a current operating budget of approximately a $1,000,000 we are seeking to increase our development revenues from private philanthropy sources (currently $600,000), over the next several years.

-The overall goal of this position is to expand BORP’s fund raising program at all levels, creating, implementing and managing successful strategies to attract, renew and upgrade individual, corporate and foundation donors.
+The overall goal of this position is to manage and grow BORP’s fundraising program, creating, implementing, and managing successful strategies to attract, renew and upgrade individual, corporate and foundation donors.
 Specific responsibilities include:

-- Work with the Executive Director to identify and successfully solicit corporate and foundation donors; researching appropriate grant opportunities, preparing letters of inquiry and grant proposals and other funding requests.
+- Work with the Executive Director to identify and successfully solicit corporate and foundation donors; researching new grant opportunities, preparing letters of inquiry and grant proposals.

-- Provide overall direction for BORP events, and manage the Development & Communications Associate.
+- Provide overall direction and support for BORP events, and supervise the Development Associate.

-- maintain updated information on BORP’s web page, in social media, and through other outlets.
+- maintain and provide updated information on BORP’s web site, in social media, a regular newsletter, and through other channels.

-- develop appropriate communication vehicles, including engaging the media outlets.
+- develop other appropriate communication vehicles, including engaging the media.

 - Demonstrated success in a senior level fundraising position.

-- Strong, demonstrated skills in verbal & written communications, and relationship building.
+- Strong, demonstrated skills in written communications, and relationship building.

-- Experience leading and engaging a volunteer board to achieve fund raising results.
+- Experience leading and working with a volunteer board to achieve fundraising results.

-- Strong command of Microsoft Office computer software programs.
+- Strong command of Microsoft Office software programs.

 - Passion for BORP’s mission.

 - Current CFRE or ACFRE certification.

 - Experience with foundation and/or government funding.